Skip to main content

 6. 6

-Find a sponsoring Vermont broker.
-You cannot activate your Salesperson license without an active Vermont broker willing to supervise your work.
+Affiliate with a sponsoring Vermont broker.
+You cannot activate a salesperson license without an active Vermont broker supervising your work.

 7. 7

-Pay the license fee ($100) and activate your license.
-Once your sponsoring broker submits the affiliation, the VREC issues your active Vermont Salesperson license.
+Pay the OPR license fee and activate.
+Once your broker submits the affiliation and your fees are paid, OPR issues your active Vermont salesperson license.

 Test provider: PSI

-Vermont real estate exam — frequently asked questions
+Vermont real estate exam — your questions answered

 How many questions are on the Vermont real estate exam?